Chapter 9.04

 If any section, subsection, sentence, clause or phrase of this chapter is for any reason held to be unconstitutional, such decision shall not affect the validity of the remaining portions of this chapter.
 The city council hereby declares that it would have passed the ordinance codified herein and each section, subsection, sentence, clause and phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional.
 (Ord.
 778 § 1, 1973)

-Any person who violates any provision of this chapter, or performs any unlawful act as defined in this chapter, or fails to perform any act required by this chapter, shall be guilty of a misdemeanor, and upon conviction thereof shall be punished by a fine not to exceed $1,500 or imprisonment for not more than 24 hours, or both such fine and imprisonment.
+Any person who violates any provision of this chapter, or performs any unlawful act as defined in this chapter, or fails to perform any act required by this chapter, shall be guilty of a misdemeanor, and upon conviction thereof shall be punished by a fine not to exceed $2,000 or imprisonment for not more than 72 hours if the offense is a first conviction or 10 days if the offense is a second or subsequent conviction, or both such fine and imprisonment.
 (Ord.
+1990 § 1, 2024; Ord.
 1824 § 1, 2016; Ord.
 1528 § 1, 2005; Ord.
 839 § 1, 1975; Ord.
 778 § 1, 1973)

 9.04.040 Mental states required.